angular/angular/aio/content/guide/lifecycle-hooks.md

 <code-example path="lifecycle-hooks/src/app/peek-a-boo.component.ts" region="ngOnInit" title="peek-a-boo.component.ts (excerpt)" linenums="false"></code-example>

-No directive or component will implement all of the lifecycle hooks and some of the hooks only make sense for components.
+No directive or component will implement all of the lifecycle hooks.
 Angular only calls a directive/component hook method *if it is defined*.

 {@a hooks-purpose-timing}